 Hold a weight plate over your chest for the weighted back extension.
 Unlike the previous workout, you’ll start with a lower bend and pull up to where your chest is parallel to the floor.
 Your hamstrings and lower back (obviously) will feel the most impact.
 Again, please make sure this exercise is doctor-approved, especially since there’s more than bodyweight involved.
 If you feel pain, stop.

-Track your lower back progress and more when you sign up for our annual PRO plan.
+Track your lower back progress and more when you sign up for our PRO plan.
 With our advanced stats in a convenient app, it’s never been easier to stay motivated and meet your fitness goals!